This is an updated version of our blog from 2018.

-Political party conference season is almost upon us - those few weeks where sleep is in short supply, political conversation is in overdrive, and it’s possible to live on Travelodge coffee for three days straight.
-For the best part of September, the main political parties will be hosting their annual conferences.
+Those few weeks where sleep is in short supply, political conjecture is in overdrive, and you realise after two days that the only thing powering your body is the gallon of Travelodge coffee you just necked at your free breakfast.
+For the best part of September (as it currently stands – watch this space), the main political parties will be hosting their annual conferences.

-This a chance to see party democracy in action and get a real flavour of the issues that party members and activists really care about in their communities, and around the world.
+As well as a nice trip to the seaside, this a chance to see party democracy in action and get a real flavour of the issues that party members and activists really care about in their communities, and around the world.
 It’s also a chance for you to advocate for the issues your organisations care about.
-Plan it right and you can get them in front of key party decision-makers in Labour, Conservatives or the SNP.
+Plan it right and you can get them in front of key party decision-makers in Labour, Conservatives, LIb Dems and the SNP.